 ECG & Electrophysiology

-He obtained his medical degree from the University of Utrecht.
-For his PhD research, he was granted an NWO (Dutch Research Council) MD Clinical Research Trainee Grant from the NWO for his PhD research.
-After obtaining his PhD degree in 2007, he completed a research fellowship (2009-2010) at the Division of Cardiac Electrophysiology, University Health Network, Toronto, Canada.
-His research in Canada was focused on catheter ablation of adults with congenital heart disease.
-He completed his training in cardiology and his clinical fellowship in cardiac electrophysiology at the Department of Cardiology, Erasmus MC.
+Back in 2004, Dr. Yap obtained his medical degree from the University of Utrecht.
+For his PhD research, he was granted an NWO (Dutch Research Council) MD Clinical Research Traineeship that in 2007 resulted in a PhD.
+A research fellowship (2009-2010) followed at the Division of Cardiac Electrophysiology, University Health Network, Toronto, Canada focused on catheter ablation of adults with congenital heart disease.
+Dr. Yap completed his training in cardiology and his clinical fellowship in cardiac electrophysiology at the Department of Cardiology, Erasmus MC.
 He authored 60+ articles in peer-reviewed journals.
 Main research topics included sudden cardiac death, ICD therapy and congenital heart disease.
 Currently, his research focuses on early detection and treatment of ventricular arrhythmias in high-risk populations.
 He is a Fellow of the European Heart Rhythm Association (FEHRA).

 Dr. Dietrich Beitzke obtained his medical degree at the Medical University of Graz, Austria.
 After a general medical education in Graz and his residency in radiology in Graz and Vienna he became board certified radiologist in 2014.
 Since then he acts head of the cardiovascular MR Unit at the Medical University of Vienna.